renan-cunha/renancunha/content/posts/greedy.md

 ![epsilon-greedy-line-7](/img/epsilon_greedy_line_7.png)

-The algorithm receives a reward $r_a^t$ and stores it together with the context observed $x^t$.
+The algorithm receives a reward $r_a^t$ and stores it together with the observed context $x^t$.
 Note that the data stored is exclusive to the performed action/arm *a*.

 ![epsilon-greedy-line-8](/img/epsilon_greedy_line_8.png)

 Then, the oracles learn the reward of each (context, action) pair given the data history.
-This training does not need to happen in every round, it is possible, for example, to train the oracles every 50 rounds.
+This training does not need to happen in every round.
+It is possible, for example, to train the oracles every 50 rounds.

 ## Code